pagraf/Swin-BathyUNet/README.md

 ## Downloading the dataset

-For downloading the dataset and a detailed explanation of it  (in case you don't have your own data or wish to compare), please visit the MagicBathy Project website at [https://www.magicbathy.eu/magicbathynet.html](https://www.magicbathy.eu/magicbathynet.html)
+For downloading the dataset and a detailed explanation of it  (in case you don't have your own data or wish to compare), please visit the MagicBathy Project website at [https://www.magicbathy.eu/magicbathynet.html](https://www.magicbathy.eu/magicbathynet.html).
+When enter the Zenodo repository, download Version v2 of MagicBathyNet, wich additionally to v1, containes the SfM-MVS files.

 ## Clone the repo